Luxor travel guide

 Luxor’s accommodation divides cleanly between the East Bank and the West Bank of the Nile.
 The choice between them shapes your entire visit — not just where you sleep, but how you spend your mornings at the sites.

-East Bank: the main accommodation base
+East Bank: the Main Accommodation Base

 Most hotels in Luxor sit on the East Bank, which is where the city centre, train station, Luxor Temple, and most restaurants are located.
 For first-time visitors, or those prioritising convenience and evening dining options, the East Bank is the default choice.

 Budget accommodation concentrates around the Corniche and near Luxor station.
 Hostels and guesthouses typically charge EGP 300–700 per night and range from functional dormitories to simple private rooms with Nile views.
-The quality varies, but options are plentiful.

-West Bank guesthouses
+West Bank Guesthouses

 The West Bank has far fewer accommodation options but makes up for it with proximity and price.
 Small family-run guesthouses cluster near the ferry dock and the main West Bank road.
 Rates are often EGP 200–500 per night — among the cheapest in Egypt.